-- A. Bumper Posts and Guard Rails: As detailed; prime paint finish. - B. Ledge Angles, Shelf Angles, Channels, and Plates Not Attached to Structural Framing: For support of metal decking; prime paint finish. - C. Lintels: As detailed; prime paint finish.
+- A. Bumper Posts and Guard Rails: As detailed; prime paint finish. - B. Ledge Angles, Shelf Angles, Channels, and Plates Not Attached to Structural Framing: For support of metal decking; hot dip galvanized and primed for paint finish. - C. Lintels: As detailed; prime paint finish.